Paishachi: Literature

 The most widely known work, although lost, attributed to be in Paiśācī is the Bṛhatkathā (literally "Big Story"), a large collection of stories in verse, attributed to Gunadhya.
 It is known through its adaptations in Sanskrit as the Kathasaritsagara in the 11th century by Somadeva, and also from the Bṛhatkathā by Kshemendra.
 Both Somadeva and Kshemendra were from Kashmir where the Bṛhatkathā was said to be popular.

 Talking of its existence, Pollock writes:

 Linguists have identified this as everything from an eastern Middle-Indic dialect close to Pali to a Munda language of inhabitants of the Vindhya Mountains […] In fact there is little reason to bother to choose […] Paishachi is the joker in the deck of South Asian discourses on language, having an exclusively legendary status, since it is associated with a single lost text, the Bṛhatkathā (The Great Tale), which seems to have existed less as an actual text than as a conceptual category signifying the Volksgeist, the Great Repository of Folk Narratives […] In any event, aside from this legendary work (which "survives" only in one Jain Maharashtri and several Sanskrit embodiments), Paishachi is irrelevant to the actual literary history of South Asia.

+Grammar

 There is one chapter (Chapter 10 of Prakrita Prakasha) dedicated to Paisachi Prakrit in Prakrita Prakasha, a grammar book of Prakrit languages attributed to Vararuchi.
 In this work, it is mentioned that the base of Paisachi is Shauraseni Prakrit.
 It further goes on to mention 10 rules of transforming the base text to Paisachi.
-These are mostly rules of substitution of letters.
+D.G.
+Sircar in his Grammar Of The Prakrit Languages details 14 rules in total, with the first two describing its base.
+The remaining 12 are as follows: